SomeOddCodeGuy/WilmerAI/Docs/User_Documentation/LLM_Assisted_Workflow_Generation/Example_Guide_Wikipedia_Search.md

        passes (accumulated results).
     2. **Define the Goal**: Instruct the LLM to find a **knowledge gap** and generate a **semantically different** query that targets this gap.
-    3. **Leverage Previous Suggestions**: The summarizer in the next step will suggest new keywords.
+    3. **Use Previous Suggestions**: The summarizer in the next step will suggest new keywords.
 Tell this keyword generator to pay close attention to those suggestions.

 ### **Step 2: Search, Select, and Summarize**